Network Management Policy

 V. Service Descriptions

-Hargray offers broadband service over Cable Modem, ADSL, FTTH facilities and leased transport.
-Hargray offers speeds ranging from 1.5 Mbps to 50 Mbps for residential customers and 1 Mbps to 50 Mbps for business.
+Hargray offers broadband service over cable modem, ADSL, VDSL, FTTH facilities, direct fiber optic facilities and leased transport.
+Hargray offers speeds ranging from 1.5 Mbps to 1000 Mbps for residential customers and 1 Mbps to 10000 Mbps for business.
 Service offerings are detailed under the “For Your Home” and “For Your Business” navigation tabs on the website.
 All of Hargray’s broadband service is capable of supporting real-time applications.

 VI.
 Network Performance

 Hargray broadband services are best-effort performance.
 Hargray makes every effort to support advertised speeds and will dispatch repair technicians to customer sites to perform speed tests as needed to troubleshoot and resolve speed and application performance issues that are caused by Hargray’s network.
-Hargray measures availability, latency and aggregate utilization on the network, and strives to meet internal service level targets in its network.
-However, the customer’s performance is also affected by the particular website being accessed, capacity in the public Internet beyond the Hargray network, and the customer’s computer, inside wiring, wireless router and other customer equipment.
+Hargray measures availability, latency, and aggregate utilization on the network and strives to meet internal service level targets in its network.
+However, the customer’s performance is also affected by the particular website being accessed, capacity in the public Internet beyond the Hargray network, and the customer’s computer, inside wiring, wireless router, local interference and other customer equipment.

 VI.
 Specialized Services